apache/druid/docs/tutorials/index.md

 [Tue Nov 29 16:31:06 2022] Running command[middleManager]: bin/run-druid middleManager /apache-druid-{{DRUIDVERSION}}/conf/druid/single-server/quickstart '-Xms64m -Xmx64m' '-Ddruid.worker.capacity=2 -Ddruid.indexer.runner.javaOptsArray=["-server","-Duser.timezone=UTC","-Dfile.encoding=UTF-8","-XX:+ExitOnOutOfMemoryError","-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager","-Xms256m","-Xmx256m","-XX:MaxDirectMemorySize=256m"]'
 ```

+It may use up to 80% of the total available system memory.
+To explicitly set the total memory available to Druid, pass a value for the memory parameter, e.g. `./bin/start-druid -m 16g` or `./bin/start-druid --memory 16g`.

-All persistent state, such as the cluster metadata store and segments for the services, are kept in the `var` directory under
+Druid stores all persistent state data, such as the cluster metadata store and data segments to `apache-druid-{{DRUIDVERSION}}-var`.
-the Druid root directory, apache-druid-{{DRUIDVERSION}}.
 Each service writes to a log file under `var/sv`.

 At any time, you can revert Druid to its original, post-installation state by deleting the entire `var` directory.
 You may want to do this, for example, between Druid tutorials or after experimentation, to start with a fresh instance.